Background, Structure, and Requirements

 - State-contracted health insurers for the public option will be required to pay providers in-network reimbursement rates at least comparable to, or better than, Medicare rates for covered services.

-- Nevada Public Option stakeholder engagement and waiver design public meetings will be held November 2021-January 2022.
+Stakeholder engagement & waiver design public meetings - November 2021-January 2022

 - Specific stakeholder meeting dates will be added to the Public Option Meetings page.